oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

    The `git remote -v` command at the end shows all your current remotes.

+   For developers that are using SSH to push to their git repository, please change the SSH config at `~/.ssh/config` to ensure that the git pre-push hook doesn't timeout at 5 minutes.
+In order to do this, add the following lines to `~/.ssh/config` ([Reference](https://stackoverflow.com/a/65818657)):

+      ```console
+      Host*
+         ServerAliveInterval 60
+         ServerAliveCountMax 30
+      ```

    Now you can pull in changes from `oppia/oppia` by running `git pull upstream {{branch}}` and push your changes to your fork by running `git push origin {{branch}}`.

    We have established a clean setup now.
 We can make any changes we like and push it to this forked repository, and then make a pull request for getting the changes merged into the original repository.
 Here's a nice picture explaining the process ([image source](https://github.com/Rafase282/My-FreeCodeCamp-Code/wiki/Lesson-Save-your-Code-Revisions-Forever-with-Git)).